The Jon Spencer Blues Explosion

 The Jon Spencer Blues Explosion was an American three-piece rock band from New York City, formed in 1991.
-The group consisted of Judah Bauer on guitar, backing vocals, harmonica and occasional lead vocals, Russell Simins on drums and Jon Spencer on vocals, guitar and theremin.
-Their musical style is largely rooted in rock and roll; however, the band draws influences from punk, blues, garage, rockabilly, soul, noise rock, rhythm and blues and hip hop.
+The group consisted of Judah Bauer on guitar, backing vocals, harmonica and occasional lead vocals; Russell Simins on drums; and Jon Spencer on vocals, guitar and theremin.
+Their musical style is largely rooted in rock and roll; however, the band draws influences from punk, blues, garage, rockabilly, soul, noise rock, rhythm and blues and hip-hop.

-The band released nine official studio albums, collaborative records with Dub Narcotic Sound System and R.L.
-Burnside as well as numerous live, singles, out-take albums, compilations, remix albums.
+The band released nine official studio albums, as well as collaborative records with Dub Narcotic Sound System and R.L.
+Burnside and numerous live, singles, out-take albums, compilations, remix albums.
 In 2010, the band released a series of expanded reissues.
 Throughout the course of their career, this experimental sound and occasionally unconventional recording techniques has allowed the band to work with such artists as Elliott Smith, Beck, Solomon Burke, Steve Albini, Martina Topley-Bird, and Mike D of the Beastie Boys.

 History

 Formation

-Originally from Hanover, New Hampshire, US, Jon Spencer attended Brown University in Providence, Rhode Island where he was part of the noise rock band Shithaus, with Tod Ashley (Cop Shoot Cop, Firewater).
-Spencer moved to Washington, D.C. in 1985, where he formed the band Pussy Galore with Julia Cafritz; they relocated to New York in May 1986.
+Originally from Hanover, New Hampshire, US, Jon Spencer attended Brown University in Providence, Rhode Island, where he was part of the noise rock band Shithaus, with Tod Ashley (Cop Shoot Cop, Firewater).
+Spencer moved to Washington, D.C., in 1985, where he formed the band Pussy Galore with Julia Cafritz; they relocated to New York in May 1986.
 Spencer played and recorded with Gibson Bros., Boss Hog and The Honeymoon Killers prior to the formation of the Blues Explosion.

 Judah Bauer, from Appleton, Wisconsin, had been in an early line-up of The Spitters, and with Russell Simins, from Queens, New York, recorded as part of Crowbar Massage.

 It was with Jerry Teel's Honeymoon Killers that Bauer, Simins and Spencer would all perform and record and from which they would go on to form The Jon Spencer Blues Explosion.

-Russell and I would rehearse with Honeymoon Killers and the rehearsal would be over and Russell and I would keep playing, eventually inviting Simins' friend Bauer to join in.

 The sound of The Jon Spencer Blues Explosion was informed by previous bands with influence taken from working with the Gibson Bros. which was already evident in the last Pussy Galore album.
 "That final Pussy Galore album exuded a very Gibson Brothers-bent version of what was to come with Spencer's next, more successful venture the Jon Spencer Blues Explosion."